John-Oji/Loan-Approval-Prediction-Project/README.md

 # Loan-Approval-Prediction
 ### Project Overview

 A Machine Learning project to automate loan eligibility based on customer details like credit history, income, education etc using a Random Forest Classifier.
+The goal is to build a Machine Learning model that can predict whether a loan application will be approved or rejected.

 ### Data Overview
 The data contains 381 records and 13 features